 As a result, opportunities are arising for people to learn a new trade and make serious money.

 To help you understand how to capitalise, here is everything you need to know.

 Fintech is an acronym for Financial Technology, and the industry has exploded in size in recent years.

 However, this is not an industry full of bankers, brokers and traders – it’s actually a long way from that.

 Fintech companies include businesses such as;

-These businesses have been generating millions of pounds of investment over the past couple of years and the projections are that the money will continue to pour in during the next couple of years.
+These businesses have been generating millions of pounds of investment over the past couple of years.
+The projections are that the money will continue to pour in.

 Even if you have never worked for a financial institution, your skills will be valued if you can prove to be a hard worker and willing to learn, as these are the most important characteristics in an industry which is still in the early stages of development.